bnb-chain/bnb-chain.github.io/docs/bnb_greenfield/core-concept/bnb-token-model.md

 The initial BNB allocation on greenfield is around 500K BNB.

 !!! tip
     No initial donors, foundation, or company will get funds in the genesis setup.

-    No token inflation.